StevenBlack/vocab/readme.md

 ### eleemosynary
 Charitable or supported by a charity.
 The United Way is an eleemosynary institution.
 Often used in legalese to distinguish from "for-profit."
-Pronounced ELL-EH-MAH-SINN-AR-EE .

 ### elephantine